Chapter 10 Linear models with a single, categorical X (“t-tests” and “ANOVA”)

 Notes

-3. If there are two factor variables in the model, and both are passed to specs, then the modeled means of all combinations of the levels of the two variables are computed.
+, then the modeled means of all combinations of the levels of the two variables are computed.
 If only one factor variable is passed, then the marginal means (averaged over all levels of the missing factor) are computed.
-This will become more clear in the chapter “Models for two (or more) categorical X variables”.
+This will become more clear in the chapter “Models for two (or more) categorical X variables”. - If there are continuous covariates in the model, the modeled means are computed at the average values of these covariates.
+These covariates do not need to be passed to the

-5. You can pass numeric and integer covariates to specs to control the value of the covariates used compute the modeled means.
+to control the value of the covariates used compute the modeled means.
 This is outlined in Adding covariates to a linear model

 10.2.4 Using the contrast function